rishabprasad005/role-courses/RH124/Notes.md

 ## **1.1.** What is Linux?

-- Benefits of open source software for tde user:-
+- Benefits of open source software for the user:-
-  - Code can survive tde loss of tde original developer or distributor.
+  - Code can survive the loss of the original developer or distributor.
   - You can learn from real-world code and develop more effective applications.

-- Following are tde ways in which Red Hat develops tdeir products for tde future and interacts witd tde community:-
+- Following are the ways in which Red Hat develops their products for the future and interacts witd the community:-
-  - Sponsor and integrate open source projects into tde community-driven Fedora project
+  - Sponsor and integrate open source projects into the community-driven Fedora project
   - Participate in upstream projects

 - Benefits of Linux:-